KjellKod/g3log/docs/building.md

 // the function name into massive size WINDOWS_FUNCSIG:BOOL=OFF

+// gcc/clang only: Use __PRETTY_FUNCTION__ instead of the default __FUNCTION__
+// to show LOG function location
+// WARNING: using this in heavily templated code, like boost can expand
+// the function name into massive size PRETTY_FUNCTION:BOOL=OFF

 // Specifies the build type on single-configuration generators.
 // Possible values are empty, Debug, Release, RelWithDebInfo, MinSizeRel, … CMAKE_BUILD_TYPE:STRING=